tjha/human-supervisor/Designs/hld.md

 ## Design

 ### Key Decisions

 1. A dedicated service will be responsible for orchestrating all phone call conversations with end customers across all SMBs.
-1. A dedicated service will handle all async notifications to customers for completed requests.
 1. A dedicated service will be responsible for all CRUD operations for Request lifecycle.
 1. A dedicated service will be responsible for all CRUD operations for the Knowledge Base.
+1. A dedicated service will handle all async notifications to customers for completed requests.
+1. All updates to the request table will trigger DDB streams and made available to all clients throughe eventbus.
+1. Knowlege base will be updated with a lambda that is subscriped (via SQS) to request completion events filtering for appropriate status code.
+It can then talk to the outboundNotifiation service to send messsages to customers.
+1. The agent will pull from the existing knowledge base on every initiation and be provided with the knowedge base answers that can be leveraged for future answers.
+1. Another lambda can also subcribe to PENDING request events to notify supervisors if they elect for text/email notifications.

 ### High-Level Architecture